LRRK2: Function

 The LRRK2 gene encodes a protein with an armadillo repeats (ARM) region, an ankyrin repeat (ANK) region, a leucine-rich repeat (LRR) domain, a kinase domain, a RAS domain, a GTPase domain, and a WD40 domain.
-The protein is present largely in the cytoplasm but also associates with the mitochondrial outer membrane.
+Possible cellular functions of LRRK2 include the cytoskeleton, membrane trafficking, iron homoeostasis and mitochondrial function.

 LRRK2 interacts with the C-terminal R2 RING finger domain of parkin, and parkin interacted with the COR domain of LRRK2.
 Expression of mutant LRRK2 induced apoptotic cell death in neuroblastoma cells and in mouse cortical neurons.

 Expression of LRRK2 mutants implicated in autosomal dominant Parkinson's disease causes shortening and simplification of the dendritic tree in vivo and in cultured neurons.
 This is mediated in part by alterations in macroautophagy, and can be prevented by protein kinase A regulation of the autophagy protein LC3.
 The G2019S and R1441C mutations elicit post-synaptic calcium imbalance, leading to excess mitochondrial clearance from dendrites by mitophagy.
 LRRK2 is also a substrate for chaperone-mediated autophagy.

 Disease-associated mutant alleles of LRRK2 (R1441C, G2019S, I2020T) generally show elevated kinase activity.

 LRRK2 activity has been tied to generation of reactive-oxygen species (ROS) which are associated with Parkinson's disease pathogenesis.
 This activity is dependent on LRRK2-mediated phosphorylation of NADPH oxidase 2 (NOX2).
 Specifically, LRRK2 activity promotes activatory phosphorylation of the p47^{phox} subunit of NOX2 at S345.